Photo of FLEXHab

 3d-printed facade

 The habitat is a pre-fabricated structure designed for easy on-site installation and transportation.
 It is based on a modified high-cube 40ft container, offering a simple yet strong base envelope with enough interior volume.
 The 3D printed facade mimics the silhouette of the habitat as it would look on the Moon's surface including bulkheads.
 The diameter is 4 meters.
-The facade is made out of glass fiber reinforced polymer, which is coated for added weather resistance.
+The facade is made out of glass fiber reinforced polymer, which is coated for added weather resistance and is also printed by WOHN .

 Render of FLEXHab exterior